Generalizing Lusztig's total positivity: Introduction

 Our interest in $\Theta$-positivity arose from higher rank Teichm\"uller theory, in particular from trying to find a unifying framework that explains the similarities between Hitchin representations and maximal representations.
 The notion of $\Theta$-positivity provides such a unifying systematic framework.
-It also leads to several conjectures regarding higher rank Teichm\"uller spaces, some of which have been formulated in \cite{GW_ECM} and \cite{wienhardicm}, and partly proven in \cite{Collier, ABCGGO, Bradlow_Collier_etal}, \cite{GLW}, and \cite{BP}.
+It also leads to several conjectures regarding higher rank Teichm\"uller spaces, some of which have been formulated in \cite{GW_ECM} and \cite{wienhardicm}, and partly proven in \cite{Collier, ABCGGO, Bradlow_Collier_etal}, \cite{GLW}, \cite{BP}, and \cite{BGLPW}.

 However, the reach of $\Theta$-positivity goes far beyond higher rank Teichm\"uller theory.
-For example, as we will discuss in a bit more detail below, $\Theta$-positivity suggests that Hermitian Lie groups of tube type should be considered as groups of type $A_1$ over non-commutative algebras.
+For example, as we will discuss in a bit more detail below, $\Theta$-positivity suggests that Hermitian Lie groups of tube type should be considered as groups of type $\lietype{A}_1$ over noncommutative algebras.
 Something, which has been made precise in \cite{ABRRW} for most classical groups.

 Before we describe the notion of $\Theta$-positivity and our results in more detail, let us note that we described the notion of $\Theta$-positivity several years ago in a survey paper \cite{GW_ECM} with only few proofs and a hands on description of the notion for indefinite orthogonal groups $\SO(p,q)$, $2 \leq p<q$.
 Several of the properties we described there have been already used by other people.
 This article now finally gives the foundation of $\Theta$-positivity.
-We focus here on the structure of unipotent subgroups in $G$ and on $\Theta$-positivity in generalized flag varieties.
+We focus here on the structure of unipotent subgroups in~$G$ and on $\Theta$-positivity in generalized flag varieties.
 In particular, we provide all the background needed to introduce positive configurations in flag varieties, positive maps or positive representations of surface groups.
-We give all the background and prove the results used in \cite{Collier}, \cite{ABCGGO, Bradlow_Collier_etal}, in \cite{PSW2}, \cite{BP}, as well as all results used in \cite{GLW}.
+We give all the background and prove the results used in \cite{Collier,ABCGGO, Bradlow_Collier_etal}, in \cite{PSW2,BP}, as well as in \cite{GLW} and \cite{BGLPW}.
 Ideas from this paper and \cite{GLW} were also used in \cite{BCL}.
-In a forthcoming second foundational article we will focus on the finer structure of $\Theta$-positivity, including braid relations, Gau\ss{} decomposition theorems, and geometric properties of positive elements in $G$.
+In a forthcoming second foundational article we will focus on the finer structure of $\Theta$-positivity, including braid relations, Gau\ss{} decomposition theorems, and geometric properties of positive elements in~$G$.

 We now describe the results of the paper in more detail.